mospatar/groupproject/README.md

 # groupproject

-Our project contain three pieces
+Our project contain three pieces.
+The Rmd files should be read in that order.

 1) Visualization of existing china shock research
+2) Data Cleaning for Subsequent Machine Learning
 3) Machine Learning using county data from 2000 - 2020
 4) Text Analysis on news data referencing china imports